 Two University of Leicester Professors have served as President of the Royal Astronomical Society: Ken Pounds (1990-1992) and Martin Barstow (2014-2016).
 And Professor Emma Bunce is President Elect, set to take up the role for two years from May.

 The stamps will be available from Post Office branches from next Tuesday, 11 February.
-The presentation pack with all eight stamps and accompanying text can be ordered from the Royal Mail website.

 This is not the University’s first brush with philately.
 Back in 1971 our Engineering Building was featured on a stamp issued as part of a series depicting University buildings.
 It had a face value a bit less than £1.55!